sepidehsalman/Cross-Publication-Insight-Assistant/README.md

 # Cross-Publication Insight Assistant

-A system that helps users explore **patterns and trends across multiple AI/ML projects**.
-The input can be a list of GitHub repositories or publication identifiers (e.g., from Ready Tensor), and you can optionally include a natural-language query to guide the analysis (e.g., tool usage, evaluation methods, task types).
+A system that enables users to discover patterns and trends across multiple AI/ML projects.
+Users can provide a list of GitHub repositories or publication identifiers (e.g., from Ready Tensor), and optionally include a natural-language query to guide the analysis, such as tool usage, evaluation methods, or task types.

 ## 🚀 Features